 Geo-Targeting: The practice of search engines displaying results dependant on your location.

-Google Analytics: A free, browser based tool that allows users to track many different statistics concerning an owned website.
-It is also links with Google Adwords and allows the opportunity to better track conversions and consumer behavior.
+Google Analytics: A free, browser-based tool that allows users to track many different statistics concerning an owned website.
+It is also linked with Google Adwords and allows the opportunity to better track conversions and consumer behavior.

 Google Trends: A tool that shows search density by keyword.
 It can show the keyword popularity in comparison to others, as well as popularity over a given amount of time.